-• TFP risk scenario
+• TFP risk scenario (convergence to 0.8%)

 This scenario with its effects on pension expenditures is almost similar to the lower productivity scenario.
 Changes of TFP from 1 to 0.8 do not have a clearly recognizable effect on the results of this scenario compared to the baseline variant.